wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 }
 ```

-You can also check our [LimeAuth](https://github.com/wultra/swift-lime-auth) library, where we have a complete view controller showing this auto-correction technique.
-Check [EnterActivationCodeViewController.swift](https://github.com/wultra/swift-lime-auth/blob/develop/Source/UI/Activation/Scenes/EnterCode/EnterActivationCodeViewController.swift#L187) file for more details.

 ## Requesting Activation Status

-To obtain a detailed activation status information, use following code:
+To obtain a detailed activation status information, use the following code:

 ```swift
 // Check if there is some activation on the device